sumiya11/Groebner.jl/README.md

  x1 + x2 + x3
 ```

-Finally, we may want to check if the basis is correct
+Finally, we can check if the basis is correct

 ```julia
 julia> is_groebner(G)